-Despite all of the challenges that 2020 brought and further challenges we have yet to face, there will also be opportunities that we will need to embrace as an organisation as the uncertainly about the effects of COVID-19 continue.
-Our staff, partners and members of the community have shown great resilience and determination during this pandemic.
-We have also experienced the powerful nature of working more closely in partnership with other organisations and community groups, so we need to ensure that the best elements of this can endure and grow as we move forward.
+Despite all of the challenges that 2020 and 2021 brought and further challenges we have yet to face, there will also be opportunities that we will need to embrace as an organisation as we move into the renewal phase and the pandemic abates and work through the long terms impacts of the last two years.
+What the pandemic has demonstrated in that we can achieve much more when we work together in partnership with other organisations and community groups.
+This approach will continue to ensure that the best elements of delivering services are taken forward.

-We will need to focus on restoring services, supporting communities and particularly the most vulnerable in our society, as well as doing all we can to help our local economy to recover.
+Significant programmes of work lie ahead.
+We will need to focus on, supporting communities and particularly the most vulnerable in our society, as well as doing all we can to help our local economy to recover and grow.
+We know that in implementing these priority work programmes, the organisation faces some significant workforce challenges, not least in social care in terms of recruitment and retention.
+We have made additional investment in this area to focus on safeguarding children and children's social services.
 We need to continue to engage with local people and build and develop the principles of co-design and co-production with our local communities, and continuously assess and review how we best carry out our business and provide services, based on changing circumstances.
-Agile working and working from home are clearly areas that we will need to continue to invest in and embrace where appropriate.
+Agile working and working from home are clearly areas that we will need to continue to invest in as we shape our operating model and review our accommodation needs.